Henkru/cplay2air-wifi-passphrase-patch/README.md

 These vulnerabilities expose the device and the car to unnecessary risk since an attacker could too easily connect to the dongle and replace the stock firmware.
 This attack also gives the attacker easy access to the car's USB port that is usually a [great starting point](https://hitcon.org/2018/CMT/slide-files/d2_s0_r0_keynote.pdf) for compromising the infotainment system.

-This patch allows you to change the non-secure default password of your choice, which reduces the risk of being compromised.
-However, I am not convinced should anyone use this device even with this patch.
+This patch allows you to change the non-secure default password to a password of your choice, which reduces the risk of being compromised.
+However, I am not convinced should anyone use the device even with this patch.

 ## Requirements

 A CPLAY2air/Carlinkit dongle running ludwig-v's [custom firmware](https://github.com/ludwig-v/wireless-carplay-dongle-reverse-engineering/tree/master/Custom_Firmware).
 At the moment, the only supported version is `2021.03.06`.

-If you are running a different version, check if the FW image contains the same version of the `/usr/sbin/ARMiPhoneIAP2` binary: `sha1:92d16ccb53d2e74ff4e7512bc78ecc851d72b189`.
+If you are running a different firmware version, check if the FW image contains the same version of the `/usr/sbin/ARMiPhoneIAP2` binary: `sha1:92d16ccb53d2e74ff4e7512bc78ecc851d72b189`.
 If the same binary is used, then this patch should work directly without any modification.
-Otherwise you have to build a new version of the patch with the [correct address](https://github.com/Henkru/cplay2air-wifi-passphrase-patch/blob/main/inject.c#L11) of the passshrase location.
+Otherwise you have to build a new version of the patch with the [correct address](https://github.com/Henkru/cplay2air-wifi-passphrase-patch/blob/main/inject.c#L11) of the passphrase location.

 ## Installation
 0. Download the pre-compiled [binaries](https://github.com/Henkru/cplay2air-wifi-passphrase-patch/releases) or build your own